pawelngei/alxd.org/content/47en_solarpunk_prompts_podcast.md

 The goal of each short episode is to provide a writer with an idea and some interesting leads, without overwhelming them with a complex byzantine story or paralyzing them with dozens of books on physics, climate and economics they would need to go through before they can start writing.

+Since many episodes specifically approach a situation we might know from existing media, like [The Great Infrastructural Project](https://podcast.tomasino.org/@SolarpunkPrompts/episodes/the-great-infrastructure-project) or [The Henchmen](https://podcast.tomasino.org/@SolarpunkPrompts/episodes/the-henchmen), the pitfalls are a very important part of those episodes.
+Many people might see a standard post-apocalyptic or cyberpunk setup and automatically reach for the tropes they know - instead of the Solarpunk perspective the Prompts are pushing towards.
+We insist on not focusing on the conflicts and antagonisms, but on the hard dialogue and connection-building between communities.

-This usally entails me researching a given topic, finding a good setting for it, crafting a dramatic enough prompt (or a few) and leaving Tomasino with a bigger or smaller wall of texts and links.
+Creating a new episode usally entails me researching a given topic, finding a good setting for it, crafting a dramatic enough prompt (or a few) and leaving Tomasino with a bigger or smaller wall of texts and links.
 He then reads through my "raw prompt", chooses the best narrative and resources for context - and adds some of his own.
 Sometimes I'm astonished with a really beautiful perspective he can bring to my over-explored topic, like in [The Tower](https://podcast.tomasino.org/@SolarpunkPrompts/episodes/the-tower) - where I wouldn't have thought about the Tarot card meaning and how it plays into the narrative!

 The initial Story Hooks had only 22 entries, designed to cover a lot of possible topics and perspectives a contestant could choose to explore in their fiction.
 With the podcast, we decided to extend that with 8 more deeper, advanced, or more experimental Prompts, dividing them into 15 episodes long Seasons.